mitranim/espo/docs/html/partials/atom.md

 `implements` [`isObservableRef`](#-isobservableref-value-)

-Somewhat similar to
+Basic observable reference.
+Inspired by
 <a href="https://clojuredocs.org/clojure.core/atom" target="_blank">`clojure.core/atom`</a>.

-Basic reactive pointer.
 Should be paired with
 <a href="https://github.com/Mitranim/emerge" target="_blank">Emerge</a> for
-efficient updates of nested values.
+efficient nested updates.

 ```js
 const atom = new Atom(10)